deltachat/deltachat-pages/en/help.md

 all mails with a "Chat-Version" header to the DeltaChat folder.
 Normally, this would be done by the Delta Chat app.

-Watching the Inbox makes sense to turn off, if you have both:
+Watching the Inbox makes sense to turn off, if:

+- you don't want to communicate with people who don't use Delta Chat,
-- enabled a server-side rule to move all messages with Chat-Version header to the DeltaChat folder, and
+- you have enabled a server-side rule to move all messages with Chat-Version header to the DeltaChat folder, and
-- have set the "Show classic emails" setting to "no, chats only".
+- you have set the "Show classic emails" setting to "no, chats only".

 In this case, Delta Chat doesn't need to watch the Inbox.